-Ans. (b)
+Ans. (c) Tertiary

-- 9. (a) More than one-third of the workers in the country are working in the tertiary sector, mainly in agriculture, producing one half of the GDP. - (b) The production in the service sector rose by 14 times, employment in the service sector rose around five times. - (c) The central government in India made a law implementing the Right to Work in about 625 districts of India. - (d) A study conducted by the erstwhile Planning Commission (now known as NITI Aayog) estimates that nearly 20 lakh jobs can be created in the education sector alone.
+- 19. (a) More than one-third of the workers in the country are working in the tertiary sector, mainly in agriculture, producing one half of the GDP. - (b) The production in the service sector rose by 14 times, employment in the service sector rose around five times.

+- (c) The central government in India made a law implementing the Right to Work in about 625 districts of India. - (d) A study conducted by the erstwhile Planning Commission (now known as NITI Aayog) estimates that nearly 20 lakh jobs can be created in the education sector alone. - Ans. (a) More than one-third of the workers in the country are working in the tertiary sector, mainly in agriculture, producing one half of the GDP.

-- 10. The Infant Morality Rate of Odisha (25) or Madhya Pradesh (27) is lower than some of the richest regions of the world. - Ans.
-The Infant Morality Rate of Odisha (45) or Madhya Pradesh (47) is higher than some of the poorest regions of the world.
+- 20. The Infant Morality Rate of Odisha (40) or Madhya Pradesh (48) is lower than some of the richest regions of the world. - Ans.
+The Infant Morality Rate of Odisha (40) or Madhya Pradesh (48) is higher than some of the poorest regions of the world.

-- 11. In primary sector, we produce a good by exploiting natural resources. - 12.
-Economic activities, though are grouped into three different categories, as highly interdependent. - 13.
+- 21. In primary sector, we produce a good by exploiting natural resources. - 22.
+Economic activities, though are grouped into three different categories, as highly interdependent. - 23.
 Gross domestic product is the value of all final goods and services produced within a country during a particular year.

-14. What do you mean by the tertiary sector?
+- 24. What do you mean by the tertiary sector?
+(CBSE 2015) - Ans.

-- Ans.
 The sector in which activities that take place, result in the development of the primary and secondary sectors.
-Tertiary Sector is also called the service sector. - 15.
+Tertiary Sector is also called the service sector. - 25.
 ATM is an example of which sector?
 (CBSE 2015) - Ans.
-ATM is an example of tertiary sector. - 16.
+ATM is an example of tertiary sector. - 26.
 Name two activities which are associated with the tertiary sector.
 (CBSE 2015) - Ans.
-Banking and communication are associated with the tertiary sector. - 17.
-What type of goods are counted for calculation of GDP in India?
+Banking and communication are associated with the tertiary sector. - 27.
+What type of goods are counted for calculation of GDP in India? - Ans.

-- Ans.
 GDP is the sum of the production in the three sectors viz., primary sector, secondary sector and tertiary sector of a country.
-It is the value of all the final goods and services produced within a country during a particular year. - 18.
+It is the value of all the final goods and services produced within a country during a particular year. - 28.
 Service sector in India employs two different kinds of people.
 Who are these people? - Ans.
 Service sector in India employs two different kinds of people.
 At one end there are a limited number of services that employ highly skilled and educated workers.
-At the other end, there are a very large number of workers engaged in services such as small shopkeepers, repair persons, transport persons, etc.
+At the other end, there are a

+- very large number of workers engaged in services such as small shopkeepers, repair persons, transport persons, etc. - 29.
+Compare Tables A and B and answer the question given below.